aa32555/YDBDoc/AdminOpsGuide/gde.rst

 * YottaDB adds an extra byte for every string element, including the global name.

 For example, the key ^ACN ("Name", "Type") internally occupies 17 bytes.
+Look at the `String Subscripts <https://docs.yottadb.com/AdminOpsGuide/gds.html#string-subscripts>`_ and `Numeric Subscripts <gds.html#numeric-subscripts>`_ sections for details on interpreted representations of global variables.

-By default, GDE uses a KEY_SIZE of 64 bytes
+By default, GDE uses a KEY_SIZE of 64 bytes.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 -[NO]L[OCK_CRIT_SEPARATE]